Bianca Ingrosso

-Bianca Melina Elisabeth Wahlgren Ingrosso (born 30 December 1994) is a Swedish blogger, social influencer, entrepreneur, and singer.
+Bianca Melina Elisabeth Wahlgren Ingrosso (born 30 December 1994) is a Swedish blogger, social influencer, television personality, entrepreneur, and singer.

 Career

 Performances

 Ingrosso participated in the Swedish national selection for the Junior Eurovision Song Contest 2006 alongside friend Malin Eriksson.
 Their song, "Kan det bli vi två", finished in second place.
 She performed as Louisa von Trapp in a 2007 run of the musical The Sound of Music held at Göta Lejon theatre.
 In 2008, she participated in the Astrid Lindgren based musical Hujeda mig så många sånger, alongside her brother Benjamin Ingrosso and under the direction of her uncle, Linus Wahlgren.
 Ingrosso was a contestant on Let's Dance 2016, ultimately placing second in the final against Elisa Lindström.

 Judge

-She served as a talent judge on Talang, from 2018–2022.
+She served as a talent judge on Talang, from 2018 to 2022.

 Reality television

-Ingrosso participates in the Kanal 5 television series Wahlgrens värld along with her mother Pernilla.
+Ingrosso participates in the Kanal 5 television series Wahlgrens värld and the streaming service MAX along with her mother Pernilla.
 The reality series debuted in the fall of 2016, and it documents the lives and work of their family.
 In late 2021, it was announced that Ingrosso would no longer appear on the series but instead focus on her other work projects.